superturboryan/SoundCloud-Swift/README.md

 - SoundCloud app management: [soundcloud.com/you/apps](https://soundcloud.com/you/apps)

 > [!CAUTION]
-> The redirect URI you use **when registering your app with SoundCloud** must match one of the redirect URIs configured for your SoundCloud app.
+> The redirect URI you use when registering your app with SoundCloud **must match one of the redirect URIs configured for your SoundCloud app**.

 ## Quick Start
 Authenticate with a SoundCloud account: